Lucali: History

 Lucali was founded by Mark Iacono in 2006 in the Carroll Gardens neighborhood of Brooklyn.
 There was a candy store, Louie's Candy Store, across the street from where his father was born that Iacono, a Carroll Gardens native, frequented in his youth.
 After Louie died, his wife Rosemary put the place, at 575 Henry Street, up for rent.
 Iacono decided to lease it to open a pizzeria.
+The name Lucali comes both from Louie the candy store owner and Iacono's daughter, Kalista.

 He had no experience making pizza prior to opening the restaurant.
 He mainly wanted to avoid a beloved neighborhood space from being snatched up and transformed into something bland.
 He initially wanted to open a traditional neighborhood New York–style slice shop, but wound up with a sit-down restaurant.
 He learned from watching other New York pizzaiolos, like the way Dom DeMarco of Di Fara Pizza adds a lot of fresh basil to his pies.
 After experimenting until he was happy with the results, he opened the doors in 2006.

-The name Lucali comes both from Louie the candy store owner and Iacono's daughter, Kalista.

 In 2013, Lucali expanded to Miami Beach in South Florida.
 In July 2021, Iacono opened a slice shop two blocks away from Lucali, on Court Street, called Baby Luc's.